JudeSafo/digital-copyright-1/README.md

 ----
 "Create your own traceable digital-copyright"<br><br>
+\[Under Construction\]
 **Haiphen**: a low level binary file to 'stamp' your docker-image with an encrypted, digital copyright \[patent pending\].
 A community of developers, leveraging this tool, will be able to selectively and securely share pertinent API data with eachother.
-End users using the tool will have single entry point access point to all of their 3rd party software (easier to manage, make payments, audit, etc.) All copy-rights are secured on an immutable, decentralized blockhain ([filecoin](https://filecoin.io/))
+End users, using the tool will have single entry point access point to all of their 3rd party software (easier to manage, make payments, audit, etc.) All copy-rights are secured on an immutable, decentralized blockhain ([filecoin](https://filecoin.io/))

 ### Install <a name="install"></a>